 Construction Phase Commissioning

-The Construction Phase Commissioning Plan will be presented to the contractor and explained during an onsite Commissioning Kick-Off Meeting where Commissioning Team Members will be identified, roles and responsibilities will be explained and communication protocols will be established.
+The Construction Phase Commissioning Plan is presented to the contractor and explained during an onsite Commissioning Kick-Off Meeting where Commissioning Team Members are identified, roles and responsibilities are explained and communication protocols are established.

 The Commissioning Authority observes installation progress frequently to assess construction compliance with the OPR, specification requirements, and prevailing industry standards.
 The CxA conducts commissioning meetings in conjunction with regular progress meetings to discuss upcoming commissioning milestones, start-ups, resolution tracking form issues, and tests required for the project.
 A consistent onsite CxA/CxT presence during construction provides owners, contractors and designers an additional avenue for communicating design intent concerns.